Dispelix opens our eyes to augmented reality

 But Dispelix believes it has the tools to change this.
 The startup has developed a see-through display technology which brings high-resolution visual information directly into the user’s field of vision.
 These full-colour displays can be easily integrated into any lens design and turn even ordinary eyewear into immersive AR glasses.

-“Our displays bring another world, a virtual image layer, on top of the real word,” explains Antti Sunnari, CEO and co-founder of Dispelix.
+“Our displays bring another world, a virtual image layer, on top of the real world,” explains Antti Sunnari, CEO and co-founder of Dispelix.
 “This can be used for instructions, information and entertainment.”